Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 | Starter  | Last 10 rolling backups |
 | Business | Last 50 rolling backups |

-Deleting a database doesn't immediately remove its manual backups.
-Depending on the plan, they will be deleted 1 month after the database for Starter plan, and 1 year after the database for Business plan.
+When a database is deleted, the standard retention policy of the plan is retroactively applied to its manual backups.
+This means that manual backups are retained only for the duration specified by the plan, starting from their creation date (1 month for Starter and 1 year for Business).
+If they exceed this retention period, they may be deleted immediately.

 ## Point-in-Time-Recovery